Chapter 32 : Halloween

 “Is that true, Sirrah?”
 Potter asked.

-“Yeah, Potter, you can go now,” Talon added, along with a hand gesture motioning for Potter to move along and leave us be.
+“Yeah, Potter, you can go now,” Talon added, using his hand to gesture for Potter to move along and let us be.

-Potter looked like he was considering, but then I saw just the slightest shake of his head.
+Potter looked like he was considering it, but then I saw just the slightest shake of his head.
 “Why don’t you go, Nott?”
 Potter practically spat out Talon’s name.
-“Because I’m not leaving her alone with you.”
+“Because after what I just saw, I am not leaving her alone with you.”

 Neither of us spoke after that for a few moments and then Potter finally looked at me and asked, “Are you really alright?”